karunakarrao/DevOps/Docker/Docker-notes.md

  ```
 --------------------------------------

+Q. How to Work with Named Volumes in Docker
+---------------------------------------------------------------------------
-Although the container is running, there is a small problem.
+Although the containers are running, there is a small problem.
 Databases like PostgreSQL, MongoDB, and MySQL persist their data in a directory.
-PostgreSQL uses the /var/lib/postgresql/data directory inside the container to persist data.
+PostgreSQL uses the `/var/lib/postgresql/data` directory inside the container to persist data.
 Now what if the container gets destroyed for some reason?
 You'll lose all your data.
 To solve this problem, a named volume can be used.

-How to Work with Named Volumes in Docker
----------------------------------------------------------------------------
 A named volume is very similar to an anonymous volume except that you can refer to a named volume using its name.
 Volumes are also logical objects in Docker and can be manipulated using the command-line.

-$ docker volume create my-volume1	--> creating new volumes
+	$ docker volume create my-volume1	--> creating new volumes, this is a named volume.
 	$ docker volume ls			--> to list the volumes

 	$ docker container inspect --format='{{range .Mounts}} {{ .Name }} {{end}}' notes-db	--> volumes attached to container notes-db

-How to Access Logs from a Container in Docker
+Q How to Access Logs from a Container in Docker
 ------------------------------------------------------------------------------

 	$ docker container logs my-nginx	--> to check the container logs.

-$ docker container create

 Q. Securing the Docker Daemon (/var/run/docker.sock)?
 -------------------------------------------------------
-this to secure the docker environment from accedental stopping/starting/deleting. it also provide the security from hackers where her/she can attack if they have got access to the docker daemon.
+this to secure the docker environment from accedental stopping/starting/deleting. it also provide the security from hackers where he/she can attack if they have got access to the docker daemon.

 	step-1: Fist we need to secure the docker host.
 	-------------------------------------------------